pencer-io/pencer-io.github.io/_posts/2020-05-05-ctf-htb-beep.md

 root
 ```

-I can now get the user and root flags as above now.
+I can now get the user and root flags, from the paths the same as above.